apache/arrow/python/manylinux2010/README.md

 ### Building PyArrow

-You can build the PyArrow wheels by running the following command in this directroy (this is for Python 2.7 with unicode width 16, similarly you can pass in `PYTHON_VERSION="3.5"`, `PYTHON_VERSION="3.6"` or `PYTHON_VERSION="3.7"` or use `PYTHON_VERSION="2.7"` with `UNICODE_WIDTH=32`):
+You can build the PyArrow wheels by running the following command in this directory (this is for Python 2.7 with unicode width 16, similarly you can pass in `PYTHON_VERSION="3.5"`, `PYTHON_VERSION="3.6"` or `PYTHON_VERSION="3.7"` or use `PYTHON_VERSION="2.7"` with `UNICODE_WIDTH=32`):